 I am applying for the Transdisciplinary Studies Dissertation Award, should I also apply for the CGU Dissertation Award

 Yes, we highly recommend that students apply for both the Transdisciplinary Studies Dissertation Award and the CGU Dissertation Award.
-Note, applicants will need to submit an application for each award
+Note, applicants will need to submit a separate application for each award.

-If you are uncertain whether your research qualifies as “transdisciplinary,” please do not hesitate to contact us.
+If you are uncertain whether your research qualifies as “transdisciplinary,” please do not hestiate to contact us.
 We would be happy to meet with you to discuss your project.

 -